handpoint/ecommdoc/docs/3dsecure.md

 Some additional information will be automatically provided by the Gateway from standard integration fields unless overridden by providing the associated option.
 The standard integration field associated with each option is shown in brackets below the options field name.
 The standard integration field should be used rather than the option, apart from the very rare circumstances where the two must have different values.

 :::tip
-A few additional information values, such as the Cardholder’s browser details need to be provided. for the Hosted Payment Page integration, the gateway will automatically provide those values.
+For the Hosted Payment Page integration, the gateway will automatically provide the values marked as mandatory below.
 Passing information in the field `threeDSOptions` is fully optional.
 :::

 The options must be formatted using the record or serialised record formats detailed in the [format guide](overview#fieldFormats).